lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

-IANA is requested to allocate a value from the "SMI Security for PKIX Module Identifier" registry for the included ASN.1 module, allocate a value from "SMI Security for S/MIME Attributes" to identify two attributes defined within, and open a new registry.
+IANA is requested to allocate a value from the "SMI Security for PKIX Module Identifier" registry for the included ASN.1 module, allocate a value from "SMI Security for S/MIME Attributes" to identify an attribute defined within, and open a new registry.

 ##  Module Registration - SMI Security for PKIX Module Identifier